MARTIMM/gnome-gtk3/docs/content-docs/tutorial/Groundwork/inheriting.md

 ## Inheriting another level

 It is possible to inherit the `VerticalHeaderLabel` too to make further adjustments.
 The new method however, must be repeated in the newer class.
 This is because Raku only runs the `new()` method of the class mentioned in the declaration.

+## A caveat

+A problem was noted by Grenzionky in issue #23.
+He had created a new class inheriting from a Label class.
+This new class, called **ExtendedLabel**, also had some attributes added.
+The object created with this class and the attributes set to their values, was added to a **Gnome::Gtk3::Notebook** and later retrieved by calling `.get-n-pages()`.
+The problem now is that the object given to **Notebook** and then later returned, is a native object.
+When imported into the **ExtendedLabel** class using `:native-object`, it did not get the proper values for its attributes set before.

+This behavior can be explained as the native routines only know about the native object which is the C representation of the widget.
+The Raku classes only function as a wrapper around such an object and make the native routines available as methods.
+The methods get the native object from the used classes and provide or retrieve them to or from the native subroutines.

+However, do not despair!
+There are ways to add data to the native object which is explained in [Object](Object.html).